mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-intro/item.en.md

 ## Knowledge pre-requisites

+When it comes to programming, I will assume you are comfortable with the basic concepts of Python.
+I will not be using features that are too advanced, but every now and then I might use modules from the Python Standard Library.
+If you don't know those modules, that's fine.
+Reading the description from the documentation should be enough to bring you up to speed!
+I also have a [series of blog articles][pydonts] to help you write better Python code, so take a look at that if you feel the need.

 Throughout the series I will be assuming you are familiar with the general idea of how neural networks work.